Create an experiment

 Metrics enable you to measure success for your experiment.
 If the changes in your variation are successful, what will you measure to show improvement?

 Metrics are built out of events, or visitor actions, that you track on your page.
 You can create a metric from an existing event or create a new event for the experiment.

 - Select Create New Event to define a new event for the page.
 Or, click to add an existing event.

 - Save your metrics.

-Traffic distribution allows you to specify how traffic will be split between your variations.
-Optimizely randomly allocates traffic into different variations, including the original.
+Traffic distribution lets you specify how traffic will be split between your variations.
+Optimizely Performance Edge randomly allocates traffic into different variations, including the original.

 After you’ve set up all components of your experiment, preview it to make sure it looks and works the way you intend.

 - When everything looks and works the way you'd like, click Start Experiment to set the experiment live for visitors.